talwarabhimanyu/talwarabhimanyu.github.io/_drafts/2018-08-12-lstm-backprop.md

 ## TL;DR
 In this blog post:
 1. I derive equations for backpropogation-through-time for an LSTM.
-2. I illustrate how NOT considering all paths of flow of influence in an LSTM, can botch up our chain-rule application.
+2. I illustrate how NOT considering all paths of influence flow in an LSTM, can botch up our chain-rule application.
 3. I create an LSTM model in Python (without using Pytorch or Tensorflow).

 ## Introduction